Boundedly simple groups of automorphisms of trees: Basic Notation and Prerequisites

 We will deal with some groups of automorphisms of trees which satisfy \emph{Tits' independence property $(P)$} (\cite[4.2]{tits}).
-Let $G < \aut(A)$ and $C$ be an arbitrary (finite or infinite) path in $A$.
-Consider a natural projection ($\pi(x)\in \Som(C)$ is the closest vertex to $x$) and for every $s\in\Som(C)$ an induced projection of stabilizer
+Let $G < \aut(A)$ and $C$ be an arbitrary (finite or infinite) chain in $A$.
+Let $\pi \colon \Som(A) \to \Som(C)$ be the natural projection, so that $\pi(x)\in \Som(C)$ is the closest vertex to $x$.
+For every $s\in\Som(C)$ there is an induced projection of the stabilizer

-\begin{definition} We say that $G<\aut(A)$ has the property $(P)$ if for every path $C$ in $A$, the mapping is an isomorphism. \end{definition}
+\begin{definition} We say that $G<\aut(A)$ has the property $(P)$ if for every chain $C$ in $A$, the mapping is an isomorphism. \end{definition}

 For example, the full group of automorphisms $\aut(A)$ has property $(P)$.